open-resources/physics_bank/content/public/021.Circuits/Resistors/Power and Energy Through Resistor/power_and_energy.md

   pl-customizations:
     blank: true
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Power And Energy Through Resistor
-    V: 34
+      V: 43
-    R: 4
+      R: 15
       part4:
         ans1:
           value: It is converted into light energy.
         ans2:
           value: It is converted into heat.
         ans3:
           value: It is converted into chemical energy.
 ---
 # {{ params.vars.title }}
 A {{params.V}} $\textrm{ V}$ battery is used to supply current to a {{params.R} $\rm\ k\Omega$ resistor.